jmuzina/pragma/docs/references/STANDARDS_FOR_REACT.md

 * **Accessibility:** Aim for [WCAG 2.2 AA](https://www.w3.org/TR/WCAG22/) compliance by default.
 * **Modernity:** Embrace forward-looking technologies and best practices in the React ecosystem.

-## 2. File and Folder Structure
+## R.FS - File and Folder Structure

-### 2.1.
-Component Folder
+### R.FS.1 Component Folder Structure
 Each component resides in its own PascalCase named folder (e.g., `Button`, `Tooltip`).
 The standard files within this folder are:

-* `ComponentName.tsx`: The main component implementation.
++ `ComponentName.tsx`: The main component implementation.
-* `ComponentName.stories.tsx`: Storybook stories for demonstration and documentation.
++ `ComponentName.stories.tsx`: Storybook stories for demonstration and documentation.
-* `ComponentName.tests.tsx`: Unit and integration tests using Vitest and React Testing Library.
++ `ComponentName.tests.tsx`: Unit and integration tests using Vitest and React Testing Library.
-* `index.ts`: The public API of the component, re-exporting the component, types, and related utilities.
++ `index.ts`: The public API of the component, re-exporting the component, types, and related utilities.
-* `styles.css`: Component-specific CSS styles (if applicable).
++ `styles.css`: Component-specific CSS styles (if applicable).
-* `types.ts`: TypeScript type definitions, primarily for component props.
++ `types.ts`: TypeScript type definitions, primarily for component props.

+> ✅ **Do**
+>
+> Create a component folder that contains all of the above mentioned files.

+> ❌ **Don't**
+>
+> + Create a component folder that doesn't contain stories `ComponentName.stories.tsx`.
+> + Create a component file where the types are not included in `types.ts` but alongside the object.
+> + Create a component folder where the public api is not fully described by `index.ts`.
+All external imports should always point at "path/to/Component/index.js" or its parents.

-### 2.2.
-Subcomponents
+### R.FS.2 Subcomponents Location
 For complex components that can be broken down into smaller, manageable parts intended primarily for internal use by the parent component:

 * **Location**: A `common/` subdirectory within the parent component's folder.
   *Example:* `src/ui/Tooltip/common/`
-* **Naming**: Prefix subcomponent names with the parent component's name for clarity.
+* **Naming**: Avoiding prefixing subcomponent names with the parent component's name - we assume the folder structure already provides the domain.
+However, when reexporting a public interface, the prefix can be added
   *Example:* If `Card` is the parent, a subcomponent might be `CardHeader`.
 * **Exports**:
   * Subcomponents should be re-exported from an `index.ts` file within the `common/` directory (e.g., `common/index.ts`).
   * The parent component's main `index.ts` can then choose to import from `common/index.js` and selectively re-export subcomponents if they are intended for public consumption.
 Otherwise, they remain internal implementation details.

+> ✅ **Do**
+>
+> + Create a `MyComponent/common` directory
+> + Code Generate, or add manually your subcomponents in that folder
+> + Ensure the generated Storybook story file configuration name uses the common domain `MyComponent/common/MySubcomponent`
+> + Reexport in `MyComponent/index.ts` the contents of your common directory with a named prefix as ` export { Icon as CardIcon } from "./common/index.js" `

+> ❌ **Don't**
+>
+> + Create subcomponents in a directory other than `common`.
+> + Prefix your subcomponents folder with the name of the parent, for instance `Card/common/CardIcon`

-### 2.3.
-Custom Hooks
+### R.FS.3 Custom Hooks
 * **Local Hooks (Single Component Scope)**:
   * If a hook is used by only one component and has limited applicability to other code, it can be a `<hookName>.ts` file directly within the component's directory.
   * If a component has multiple local hooks, or a local hook requires its own types, create a `hooks/` subdirectory within the component folder (e.g., `src/ui/ComponentName/hooks/`).